-The utility company often connects their power lines to the weather head on you electrical power pole.
+The utility company often connects its power lines to the weather head on you electrical power pole.
 It is connected to a pipe that connects to your electric meter.
-This the device that will measure the power your electrical system of your uses throughout the month.
+This the device that will measure the power your electrical system uses throughout the month.

-The electric meter not only measures power but is one way the utility company can disconnect power from your home.
-The electric meter is a... glass-encased metering device.
-It's almost like an over-sized mason jar.
-Since it is clear glass, you can see through the glass.
+The electric meter not only measures power, but is also one way the utility company can disconnect power from your home.
+The electric meter is a clear,... glass-encased metering device, almost like an over-sized mason jar.
+Since it is clear glass, you can see through it.
 Inside, the glass houses the measuring devices that include dials and wheels on the older model meters.

 The newer electric meters are digital and have an added feature to them.
 These devices are actually read from the utility companies office.
-My understanding is that a signal is sent down the line from the electric meter to the utility company that identifies your particular meter.
+A signal is sent down the line from the electric meter to the utility company that identifies your particular meter.

 Electric meters read kilowatt hours.
 To simply that, 1-kilowatt hour = 1,000-watt hours.
 To simply that even further, if you turn on a 100-watt light bulb for ten hours, you'll consume 1 kilowatt of power.
 100 watts x 10 hours = 1,000 watt-hours or 1 kilowatt, since kilo = a thousand.